Afghan refugee ‘living in fear’ after Home Office threaten to deport him

 “The Home Office managed to take him to court within 5 days.
 Imagine, he’s crossed the Channel escaping death, he was exhausted and then he was delivered to court.”

-Hannah Marwood, Legal Access Manager at Care4Calais: “It is worrying that the government could consider deporting anyone to Afghanistan to face an uncertain and unsafe future under the Taliban regime.
+Hannah Marwood, Legal Access Manager at Care4Calais, said: “It is worrying that the government could consider deporting anyone to Afghanistan to face an uncertain and unsafe future under the Taliban regime.
 The Home Office’s own statistics show that 98 per cent of asylum claims by Afghans have been accepted which acknowledges the dangerous situation in the country.”

 Maya Bowles met Mr Khaksar when he was volunteering as a translator for a medical NGO in Thessaloniki in Greece last year.
-She described him as “the most positive, optimistic man you have ever met.”
+She described him as “the most positive, optimistic man you have ever met”.

 “He’s always been focused on getting to the UK, because that is where he has connections.
 His English is perfect and he is a brilliant linguist, speaking many languages.